weirayao/torchprime/README.md

 - `profile_dir=[...]`: path to a [profile][torch_xla_profile] directory
   accessible by the workload

-## Model status
+## Supported Models

-Here are the status of various models.
-In general, there are five stages for each model:
+Below are the status of various models.
+There are five stages for each model:

-- **TODO**: We need to implement the model.
+1. **TODO**: We need to implement the model.
-- **Implemented**: The model runs either a training or an inference step.
+1. **Implemented**: The model runs either a training or an inference step.
-- **Optimized**: We found the best scaling configuration for the model on one or more hardware.
+1. **Optimized**: We found the best scaling configuration for the model on one or more hardware.
 One-off performance data is available.
-- **Convergence**: We tested that the training loss converges to a reasonable value, or that the loss curve tracks an existing reference if exists.
+1. **Convergence**: We tested that the training loss converges to a reasonable value, or that the loss curve tracks an existing reference if exists.
-- **Production**: Not only is the model optimized and converges, its performance is also continuously monitored.
+1. **Production**: Not only is the model optimized and converges, its performance is also continuously monitored.
 This is a good state for using the model in production.

 All implemented models will at least have unit tests to verify basic numerical correctness, and the convergence verification stage serves as an additional correctness guarantee.

-If a model is at least implemented, you'll also find a training recipe linked from the checkmark emoji in the table.
+If a model is implemented, you'll also find a training recipe linked from the checkmark emoji in the table.
 If a model is optimized, you'll also find MFU numbers linked from the table.
 Note that a model may continue to receive ongoing optimization thereafter.

 | **Model**            | **Implemented**                                                        | **Optimized**                                                      | **Converges** |
 | -------------------- | ---------------------------------------------------------------------- | ------------------------------------------------------------------ | ------------- |